Which Glossier Product You Should Try Based On Your Zodiac

 In 2019, few brands have won over millennials' hearts quite like Glossier; from its curated Instagram feed to feel-happy products, the brand has amassed a legion of dewy-skinned fans.
 And if there's one thing that pairs well with some beloved skin-care and makeup products, it's a side of astrology, naturally.

 In between checking your weekly horoscope, we here on the Refinery29 shopping team are also making the case for letting the stars rule your next purchase, whether that's in the form of some new clothes hangers (yep you read that correctly — hangers) or beauty products.
 Nothing counteracts Mercury Retrograde juju like some cute blush, right?
-With the help of some of our go-to astro experts, we've assigned each of the zodiac signs the perfect Glossier product — from more-is-more Leo to sensible Virgo.
+Without any further ado, we've assigned each of the zodiac signs the perfect Glossier product — from more-is-more Leo to sensible Virgo.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.